aschombe/aarch64-emulator/README.md

 ## TODO
 **Architecture**:
-- Make errors better, not everything is an InternalError
 - [ ] Allow labels to start with '.' (currently reserved for directives)
 - Do you have to explicitly define a label as extern to call it from another file?
 - Rewrite tokenizing and parsing to use something like pest, as it is getting messy.
-- [ ] Use AWS Lambda and API gateway to provide an online emulator service
-    - HTML/CSS/JS frontend that allows users to upload assembly files or select options
-    - Backend runs the emulator and streams output back to the frontend
-    - How will plugins or the filesystem or debugger work in this scenario?
 - [ ] SIMD/FP support
 - [ ] SME and SVE support?